TedSpinks/terraform-aks/examples/aks_cluster_with_default_vnet/README.md

 - Azure AD auth + Azure RBAC
 - Cluster Auto-Upgrade (with maintenance windows)
 - Cluster Autoscaler
-- 3 network plugins: Kubenet, Azure CNI, Azure CNI Overlay
+- Choice of 3 network plugins: Kubenet, Azure CNI, Azure CNI Overlay
 - Application Gateway Ingress Controller (AGIC)

 Be sure to provide at least one `azure_rbac_admin_group_object_ids`, so that you can access your cluster after it's created.